HamptonDeJ/First-Effort/README.md

 # First-Effort
-This is the first experience with a Github Repository and I'm having a hrd time creating a branch
+This is a Python pgm for pulling 200 tweets from the Twitter page for "santawclaus".
+It came form www.craigaddyman.com, and it is a response to one element of the SANS Holiday Hack 2016.